 I don’t know where we’ll go from here, maybe they’ll want to try school and exams, maybe they won’t.
 We’re looking at tutors and the British iGCSE system, kids can take their GCSEs without ever going to school, we love this as the boys can pick whatever subjects they like.
 Nobody can predict the future, but I can tell you for sure that what we’ve done so far has been amazing and that they’re doing just fine.

 If you would like to read more about how we roll educationally, have a look at the links below.

-World Travel Family now has a sister site Homeschool Group Hug, which deals exclusively with Homeschool related topics outside of travel, unfortunately I have very little time to put into it, but it will grow.
+World Travel Family now has a smaller sister site Homeschool Group Hug, which deals exclusively with Homeschool related topics outside of travel.

 If you now need further information on the nuts and bolts of making this travelling lifestyle possible, you need these posts.